 Where the design community meets.

-Lead Designer at AgileBits Joined over 7 years ago via an invitation from Marc E.
+Lead Designer at AgileBits Joined about 10 years ago via an invitation from Marc E.

 Dan V hasn't posted any stories yet.

 Unfortunately, even with LFS support, Git doesn't work well for design files.
 The problem is that every time you make a change to a file and commit it it keeps the history stored locally on your machine.
 Because these are binary files it basically has to just duplicate the entire file every time which leads to a ridiculously large local repository very quickly.
 LFS lets you store those files somewhere else rather than on your local machine (the repository will just have some metadata instead unless you specifically request the files), and that's great for devs that don't actually need to work on those files, but for designers who need all the files available to work on, it just isn't feasible.

 If anyone knows of a good way around this I'd greatly appreciate it as we would love to start using Github more for all of our design files but so far we haven't been able to make it work.
 Using Dropbox until that happens or something else better comes along.

 If you have a very small team Pixelapse looks pretty good.
 Unfortunately they don't differentiate between designers and observers like LayerVault does so it gets expensive really quick if you want to be able to get feedback from more people.
 They've been acquired by Dropbox but say they'll have a migration path when the new stuff is done on Dropbox.